 The use of magnesium wheels in R1 helps in responsive handling and quick directional changes on the track.
 Another important feature of the suspension is the United Braking System that helps in applying the rear brakes as soon as the front brake activates.
 This is important in preventing unwanted rear-end motion.
 To improve handling, fully adjustable KYB shocks are included.
 These shocks also help in transferring the torque produced to the surface of the track.

-Stay tuned for more review-based content and drop your thoughts in the comments section below.
+Stay tuned on PakWheels Blog for more review-based content and drop your thoughts in the comments section below.